meanbee/magecert/eav.md

 {% endhighlight %}

+### Add Attribute

+To add EAV attributes, use `Mage_Eav_Model_Entity_Setup` by extending in the setup class.

+- `addAttribute()`
+	- Creates the attributes, add it to groups and sets (including default) , or updates if it already exists
+- `updateAttribute()`
+	- Updates the attribute data only.

+Custom setup classes can be used to extend these methods, adding additional data or simplifying the arguments needed.

-### Stores and Flat Tables
+### Flat Tables

+Flat catalog attributes are managed by indexers:

+- `Mage_Catalog_Model_Resource_Product_Flat_Indexer::updateAttribute()`
+- `Mage_Catalog_Model_Resource_Category_Flat::synchronise()`

+Product attributes get added to the flat table if they are (see `Mage_Catalog_Model_Resource_Flat_Indexer::getAttributeCodes()`):

+- Static (backend type)
+- Filterable
+- Used in product listing
+- Used for promo rules
+- Used for sort by
+- System Attributes.

 There is a different flat table for each store, each one contains a different store-scoped entity attribute value.
 Multi-lingual values are managed by having different stores for each language.

 <ul class="navigation">
     <li class="prev"><a href="/databases.html">&larr; Databases</a>